Order of the Leech

 Order of the Leech is the tenth studio album by the British grindcore band Napalm Death, released in 2002 through Spitfire.
 Although credited in the line-up, Jesse Pintado never performed.
 The second guitar is actually Mitch Harris overdubbing, hence marking this album's lineup as today's lineup.
-"The Great Capitulator" is exactly 2:49.
+"The Great Capitulator" is 2:49.
 At the end of the song, a long silence follows from 2:50 to 9:56.
-At 9:57 a soundbite comes fading in of a fan speaking of his attitude to metal music, mentioning bands like Krabathor or Immortal.
+At 9:57, a soundbite comes fading in of a fan speaking of his attitude to metal music, mentioning bands like Krabathor or Immortal.
 His speech is then translated in Czech.
 It is the last album in a trilogy to feature these kinds of soundbites, with the others being Leaders Not Followers EP and Enemy of the Music Business.